Pint: Other pints

 The Scottish pint or joug, an obsolete Scottish unit, is equal to 1696 mL (2.93 Imperial pints).
 It remained in use until 1826, surviving significantly longer than most other old Scottish measurements.

 The word pint is one of numerous false friends between English and French.
 They are not the same unit although they have the same linguistic origin.
 The French word pinte is etymologically related, but historically described a larger unit.
 The Royal pint (pinte du roi) was 48 French cubic inches (952.1 mL), but regional pints varied in size depending on locality and on commodity (usually wine or olive oil) varying from 0.95 L to over 2 L.

 In Canada, the Weights and Measures Act (R.S.
 1985) defines a pint in English as one eighth of a gallon, but defines a pinte in French as one quarter of a gallon.
 (Note: The site Measurement Canada contains a wealth of documentation on official Canadian measurements.
 The French language version of the site is Mesures Canada.)
 Thus, if "a pint of beer" is ordered in English, servers are legally required to serve an imperial pint (568 mL) of beer, but under the federal Act, "une pinte de bière" legally refers to the larger imperial quart (1136 mL), while an imperial pint is designated as une chopine.
 However, in practice and according to Quebec’s Board of the French Language, une pinte commonly refers to the same 568 mL imperial pint as in English.

 In Flanders, the word pintje, meaning 'little pint', refers only to a 250 mL glass of lager.
 Some West- and East-Flemish dialects use it as a word for beaker.
 The equivalent word in German, Pintchen, refers to a glass of a third of a litre in Cologne and the Rhineland.

 In South Australia, ordering "a pint of beer" results in 425 mL (15 fl oz) being served.
 Customers must specifically request "an Imperial pint of beer" to get 570 mL (20 fl oz).
 Australians from other states often contest the size of their beers in Adelaide.

 Equivalence

-One US liquid pint of water weighs 1.0431756 lb, which gives rise to a popular saying: "A pint's a pound the world around".
+One US liquid pint of water weighs 1.043 lb, which gives rise to an American saying: "A pint's a pound the world around".

-However, the statement does not hold around the world, because the British imperial pint, which was also the standard measure in Britain's former colonies - such as Ireland, Canada, Australia, India, Malaysia, New Zealand and South Africa - weighs 1.2528 lb.
+However, the statement does not hold around the world, because the British imperial pint, which was also the standard measure in Britain's former colonies – such as Ireland, Canada, Australia, India, Malaysia, New Zealand and South Africa – weighs 1.253 lb.
 This prompted the Society for the Diffusion of Useful Knowledge to coin a saying for use in Commonwealth countries: "a pint of pure water weighs a pound and a quarter".